WPTie/VRCore/README.md

 ## What is it?
-`aa_plugin` is a simple WordPress plugin boilerplate
+`aa_plugin` is a simple WordPress plugin boilerplate with advanced Gulp workflow.

 ##License GPL v2+